OSPP-breakout/Mathitor/USER_MANUAL.md

 - Hyperlink insertion and removal

 ## 3.2.
 Math mode
 Math mode is entered by clicking on the 'Σ' icon in the toolbar.
 This will create a math field, i.e. a box in which to write mathematical symbols and expressions.
+To leave Math mode, the caret (a.k.a. insertion point or cursor), should be moved out of the math field.

 In a math field, mathematical symbols and operators are written by writing their corresponding keywords in plain text.
 After writing a complete keyword, the keyword is replaced by the corresponding symbol or operator.
 When writing keywords, auto-complete suggestions will appear.
 For example, writing 's' in math mode will generate the suggestions 'summation' (keyword for the 'Σ' operator) and 'sigma' (keyword for the symbol 'σ').

 TODO: Skriv eller hänvisa till en lista på alla nyckelord?